-The scoring of evaluation criteria, other than cost, for proposals meeting the mandatory minimum requirements in a request for proposals shall be based on a one- through five-point scoring system.
-Points shall be awarded to each applicable evaluation category as set forth in the request for proposals, including but not limited to:
+The scoring of evaluation criteria, other than cost, for proposals meeting the mandatory minimum requirements in a request for proposals shall be based on the scoring system set forth in the RFP.
+Scoring systems other than the standard methodology set forth below may be used so long as they are set forth in the RFP, allow for competition, and are reasonable.
+Points shall be awarded to each applicable evaluation category as set forth in the request for proposals, which may include but are not limited to:

 - (1) Technical specifications;

 - (2) Qualifications and experience;

 - (3) Programming;

 - (4) Design;

 - (5) Time, manner, or schedule of delivery;

 - (6) Quality or suitability for a particular purpose;

-- (7) Financial solvency:
+- (7) Financial solvency;

 - (8) Management and methodological plan;

 - (9) Performance ratings or references; and

-- (10) Other requirements specified in the request for proposals.

-Scoring Methodology:
+Standard Scoring Methodology:

-- (1) Five points (Excellent): The proposal addresses and exceeds all of the requirements described in the request for proposals; - (2) Four points (Very Good): The proposal addresses all of the requirements described in the request for proposals and, in some respects, exceeds them: - (3) Three points (Good): The proposal addresses all of the requirements described in the request for proposals in a satisfactory manner; - (4) Two points (Fair): The proposal addresses the requirements described in the request for proposals in an unsatisfactory manner; or - (5) One point (Poor): The proposal fails to address the requirements described in the request for proposals or it addresses the requirements inaccurately or poorly, or it fails to demonstrate that the vendor can perform the scope of work or supply the procurement items.
-Utah Admin.
-Rules R33-7-704 (June 21, 2017)
+- (1) Five points (Excellent): The proposal addresses and exceeds all of the requirements or criteria described in the request for proposals; - (2) Four points (Good): The proposal addresses all of the requirements or criteria described in the request for proposals and, in some respects, exceeds them; - (3) Three points (Satisfactory): The proposal addresses all of the requirements or criteria described in the request for proposals in a minimum satisfactory manner; - (4) Two points (Unsatisfactory): The proposal addresses the requirements or criteria described in the request for proposals in an unsatisfactory manner; - (5) One point (Poor): The proposal inadequately addresses the requirements or criteria described in the RFP or cannot be assessed due to incomplete information; or - (6) Zero points (Fail): The proposal fails to address the requirements or criteria described in the request for proposals or it cannot be assessed due to missing information.